Serverless

 You can deploy either functions or serverless applications

 on a given project but not both.
-The current implementation makes use of a serverless.yml
+The current implementation makes use of a serverless.yml file to signal a FaaS project.

 Deploying functions